BenjaSanchez/DataScience_Project3/README.md

     * Sorts the dataset by activity name and then by subject.
     * Creates a tidy data set with the average of each variable for each activity and each subject.
     * Finally, saves the results as _tidy_data.txt_.
-* _CodeBook.md_: Contains a description of all variables, the data, and the transformations that were performed to clean up the data.
+* _CodeBook.md_: Contains a description of the data, all variables and the transformations that were performed to clean up the data.
 * _write_CodeBook.R_: Reads the variable names from _tiny_data.txt_ and creates and automatic description of each variable, for easily generating the "Description of each variable" section in _CodeBook.md_.

 Benjamín Sánchez.
 Last edited: 2015-04-26